SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 URL - A Uniform Resource Locator as defined in [@!RFC3986].

-Resource - An object having a type, data and possible relationship to other resources, identified by a URL.
+Resource - An object having a type, data, and possible relationship to other resources, identified by a URL.

 Command Mapping - A mapping of [@!RFC5730] EPP commands to RESTful EPP URL resources.